learningwala/w/m/content/_index.md

 Hi, This is Mihir aka learningwala.

-I am passionate educator and working with formal and informal learning environments for the last 11 years.
+I am passionate educator, working with formal and informal learning environments for the last 11 years.

 I work directly with children, young adults, educators, researchers, learning experience designers on daily basis.
 You can read about my current engagements at **[now](/now)** page.